 Benefits of Number Bonds.

 Number bonds are frequently learned in sets for which the sum is a common round number such as 10.
-Learning number bonds to 10 is important for mental mathematics, as this links into place value and the base 10 number structure.
+Learning it to 10 is important for mental mathematics, as this links into place value and the base 10 number structure.

 Learning number bonds can also benefit students as they progress to higher grade levels.
 The example below shows how a student would use number bonds to perform a mental calculation with larger numbers.